How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 • from dishes.

 Symptoms appear when the immune system is weakened.
-A person has itching, rashes on the genitals and swelling.
-There is a lesion of genital herpes of the urinary canal.
-At the first stage, bubbles appear in a person, and then erosion.
+A person experiences itching, rashes on the genitals and swelling.
+There is damage to the urinary canal by genital herpes.
+At the first stage, a person develops blisters, and then erosions.

-People who neglect protective equipment during intercourse are at risk of becoming infected.
-In the zone of possible risk, lovers of changing partners, lovers of unprotected sex.
+People who neglect protective equipment during sexual intercourse are at risk of becoming infected.
+Those who like to change partners and those who like unprotected sex are in the possible risk zone.

-There is a high probability of infection in people of non-traditional sexual orientation, bisexuals.
+There is a high probability of infection among people of non-traditional sexual orientation and bisexuals.
 Of the total number of infected patients, 60% belong to these categories.

-Gynecologists, surgeons, dentists risk getting sick when in contact with a virus carrier during an exacerbation.
+Gynecologists, surgeons, and dentists are at risk of getting sick if they come into contact with a virus carrier during an exacerbation period.
 In this case, the infection is transmitted through the affected mucous membranes or blood.

-Complete security cannot be guaranteed.
-The main protection against infection is the elimination of the causes of genital herpes.
+Complete security cannot be ensured.
+The main protection against infection is to eliminate the causes of genital herpes.
 Preventive measures in the fight against genital infection, as well as exacerbations of the disease:

 2. Vaccination against HSV type 2.